Best Ever Guacamole

 I’m not one for hyperbole, but this really is the best guacamole recipe.
 When it comes to crowd-raving guacamole the key is to not get too fancy or try to be too unique.
 Guacamole is meant to be easy to make and delicious.
 Plain and simple.
 It’s a blend of a few high quality ingredients with flavors that meld together beautifully.

 After numerous trips to Mexico and working alongside Mexican chefs, I can confirm that this guacamole is the real deal.
 Fresh, easy, and authentic!
-Just as you would get in Mexico.
+Just as you would enjoy it in Mexico.

 Ingredients for making guacamole on a counter.